Sneezing can cause chest pain for a variety of reasons. It is usually caused by an illness, disease, or injury to the chest wall.

 - Coughing, rapid breathing, and exhaustion

-To assist control symptoms, your doctor may prescribe allergy and asthma drugs.
+To assist in controlling symptoms, your doctor may prescribe allergy and asthma drugs.
 Avoiding allergens such as pollen, animal dander, and dust can also help reduce the severity of allergic asthma symptoms.

 Sneezing and chest pain could indicate a lung or chest infection.
 Lower respiratory tract infection is another name for a lung infection.
 It affects the breathing tubes that go into and out of your lungs.
 Severe infections can go further into your lungs.